BlessingUchenna891/data-entry-administrative-mock-project/README.md

 The project also demonstrates hands-on experience with CRM systems, Excel-based data management, reporting, and performance tracking.

 # 🎯 Project Objectives

-1. Enter high-volume customer and transaction data with 98–100% accuracy
+1. Processed and validated 1,250 customer records at an average rate of ~100 records per hour across focused review sessions, including error detection, correction, and quality checks.

 2. Clean and validate raw datasets to eliminate errors and duplicates

 3. Maintain organized digital records and administrative documentation